AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/link-a-chart-and-a-pivot-grid.md

     ![](../../../../../images/eurd-win-add-chart-to-link-with-pivot-grid.png)

-2. After you drop the Chart, the **Chart Designer** is invoked automatically.
-Switch to the **Data** tab at the right of the Designer's window and choose the Pivot Grid in the dedicated drop-down list.
+2. The **Chart Designer** is invoked automatically after you drop the Chart onto the Detail band.
+Switch to the **Data** tab at the right of the Designer's window and choose the Pivot Grid in the drop-down list.

     ![](../../../../../images/eurd-win-chart-designer-pivot-grid-data-source.png)

     This adjusts all the Chart's binding and layout settings autmatically.
-Make sure that **Series**, **Argument** and **Value** cells are filled with the corresponding fields correctly.
-Note that field values are generated based on the Pivot Grid's columns, rows and data items, respectively.
+Make sure that **Series**, **Argument** and **Value** cells are filled with the corresponding fields.
+Note that field values are generated based on the Pivot Grid's columns, rows, and data items.

     ![](../../../../../images/eurd-win-chart-designer-pivot-grid-result.png)

 3. Select the **Label** node under auto-generated series in the chart elements tree and switch to the **Options** tab.
-Disable the **Visibility** check box to avoid the series labels' overlapping.
+Disable the **Visibility** check box to avoid overlapping series labels.

     ![](../../../../../images/eurd-win-chart-designer-auto-series-label-visibility.png)

-4. (optionally) You can customize various settings that determine the common behavior for a linked Chart and Pivot Grid pair.
+4. (optionally) You can customize various settings that determine a linked Chart and Pivot Grid pair's common behavior.
 To do this, use the Chart's **Pivot Grid Data Source Options** property.
 This property is synchronized with the Pivot Grid's **Options Chart Data Source** property.

     ![](../../../../../images/eurd-win-chart-pivot-grid-data-source-options.png)